halidziya/The-Peace-Island/README.md

 # Authors
 Halid Ziya Yerebakan

-# The-Peace-Island
-This is an experimental open source realistic science fiction project.
-This novel narrates the journey of a scientist while contributing to creating new continent in the middle of an ocean.

 # Rules
 Stick with theme
-Describe characters in characthers section first before using We will add more ...
+Describe characters in characthers section first before using it We will add more ...

 # Characthers
 Alpha for now

 # Brain Storm

--- Soilless farming
+> Soilless farming

--- Electrolysis
+> Electrolysis

--- PVcells
+> PVcells

--- Autopilot, driverless cars
+> Autopilot, driverless cars

--- 3D printing, printing platform with sea sand silicon
+> 3D printing, printing platform with sea sand silicon

--- Shipping with drones
+> Shipping with drones

--- Automated expanding of platform by 3d printing itself
+> Automated expanding of platform by 3d printing itself
+> Bitcoin decentralized currecies